 Home office and more flexible working hours are on everyone's lips, both positive and negative.
-Christoph Schmidt, the chairman of the economics, said the WELT ON SUNDAY:
+Christoph Schmidt, the chairman of the economics, said the WORLD ON SUNDAY:

-"Companies that want to survive in our new digitized world need to be agile and quickly gather their teams.
-The idea of starting the workday in the office in the morning and ending up leaving the company is outdated. "
+“Companies that want to survive in our new digitized world have to be agile and able to quickly call their teams together.
+The idea that you start your work day in the morning and end when you leave the company is out of date. ”

 Issue of the Jamaican Coalition

-The issue was also a point of contention in the negotiations on the Jamaican coalition: So far, workers are legally not allowed to work for more than eight hours a day and have to comply with rest periods.
-Many employers, CDU and FDP want to change this for some time.
+The topic was also a point of contention in the negotiations on the Jamaica coalition: So far, employees are legally not allowed to work more than eight hours a day and have to observe rest periods.
+Many employers, CDU and FDP have wanted to change this for some time.

 Do it at the same time Company such as Microsoft or Coca Cola headlines, because you make work hours and place of work completely flexible for their employees.
 Others like IBM or Yahoo They call their employees from the home office back to the office.
 How should one know how the trend looks for the future?

 Hopes, fears and misconceptions in the presentee culture